Rules for licensed security workers

 • Carry or use items designed to injure or control people

-For example, you can't carry or use:
+For example, you cannot carry or use:

 • Tasers